Thank you for reading our post, please rate this article at the end.

 - Wet bath system.

-The 2011 Forest River Cherokee Wolf Pup M-16P travel trailer is a decently sized RV that delivers a surprising amount of comfort for its dimensions.
-Perhaps the most notable thing in this travel trailer is its 7 sleeping spots.
+The 2011 Forest River Cherokee Wolf Pup M-16P travel trailer is a decently sized RV that delivers surprising comfort for its size.
+Perhaps the most notable thing in this travel trailer is its seven sleeping spots.

-Temperature control is also great in this travel trailer thanks to its 13,500 AC and 20,000BTU heater.
-The bathroom in this RV is interesting as well – it is a compact wet bath system that combines a shower and toilet.
-While wet baths aren’t as comfy as standard bathrooms, they are better in terms of space efficiency.
+Temperature control is also great in this travel trailer, thanks to its 13,500-BTU AC and 20,000-BTU heater.
+The RV’s bathroom is also attractive – a compact wet bath system that combines a shower and toilet.
+While soaking baths aren’t as comfy as standard bathrooms, they are more space-efficient.

-The Wolf Pup M-16P travel trailer also has a remarkable carrying capacity of 1,152 pounds, which is more than a third of its base weight.
-Due to this, this travel trailer should be a nice option for people who wish to carry a lot of extra stuff with them.
+The Wolf Pup M-16P travel trailer also has a remarkable carrying capacity of 1,152 pounds, more than a third of its base weight.
+Because of this, the travel trailer should be an excellent option for people who want to carry a lot of extra gear.

 6. 2011 Forest River Cherokee Grey Wolf M-17BH